pszemraj/vid2cleantxt/README.md

 ### How can I improve the performance of the model from a word-error-rate perspective?

-> COMING SHORTLY: openai's [whisper](https://openai.com/blog/whisper/) model will be added soon; it is incredible for this application.
+> As of Oct 2022: there's really shouldn't be much to complain about given what we had before whisper.
+That said, there may be some butgs or issues with the new model.
+Please report them in the issues section :)

 The neural ASR model that transcribes the audio is typically the most crucial element to choose/tune.
-You can use **any wav2vec2 or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads); pass the model ID string with `--model` in CLI and `model_id="my-cool-model"` in python.
+You can use **any whisper, wav2vec2, or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads); pass the model ID string with `--model` in CLI and `model_id="my-cool-model"` in python.

+. _Note: It's recommended to experiment with the different variants of whisper first, as thhey are the most performant for the vast majority of "long speech" transcription use cases._

 You can also train your own model, but that requires you to have a transcription of that person's speech.
 As you may find, manual transcription is a bit of a pain; therefore, transcripts are rarely provided - hence this repo.
 If interested see [this notebook](https://github.com/huggingface/notebooks/blob/master/examples/speech_recognition.ipynb)